 Are you continuing to engage in the behavior despite negative consequences?

 This can then lay the groundwork for exploring what kind of attempts have been made to address the problem.
 What kind of attempts failed and why?
 But in addition to finding out what hasn’t worked, I want to identify experiences of success and build on them.
 What, if anything, has helped in the past?
 If so, how?
-We want to pay careful attention to exceptions to the rule and learn from wins even if they appear small.
+We want to pay careful attention to exceptions to the rule and learn from successes even if they appear small.

 Traditional treatment approaches emphasize abstinence-only goals and use confrontational techniques to achieve those goals.
 Because I consider myself a harm-reduction therapist, I take a collaborative approach to identifying goals.
 For some people, that may involve trying to quit drinking or drugging completely.
 For others, that might mean learning to moderate their use.
 Some people want to stop looking at porn and others just want to learn how to do it less.
 What the actual goal is not as important to me.
 What’s important is that I respect clients’ autonomy and customize treatment to support them in reaching their stated goals.